EduardoRodriguesF/quartz/doc/quartz.1.md

 : Expect a new request body via standard input.

 **\-e**, **\-\-edit**
-: Opens an editor to modify the endpoint's request body.
+: Open an editor to modify the endpoint's request body.

 **\-p**, **\-\-print**
 : Print request body.